donnatchris/FDF-42/readme.md

 	./fdf <file.fdf>

+  .fdf files are in the directory `test/tests_maps`, so for exemple :

+	./fdf tests/tests_map/42.fdf

 ## ARCHITECTURE:
 - mandatory/ directory with files for the mandatory part
 	- src/ directory for main files of the project